 Woodinville is less than a 30-minute drive from downtown Seattle and home to over 130 tasting rooms and vineyards.
 Woodinville is an easy half-day or day trip from Seattle and can be visited on a tour, so you don’t have to worry about driving.
 If you have a couple of days, I would recommend staying in Woodinville.
 Again, many of the tasting rooms and wineries are within walking distance, and there is no need for a car.

-If you have more time, then it is possible to head to the actual vineyards and do a Washington wine road trip.
+If you have more time, it is possible to head to the vineyards and make a Washington wine road trip.
 This is what I did when I visited Washington State (as well as Seattle and Woodinville).
 Walla Walla routinely comes up as one of the best wine towns in the United States and should definitely be on your itinerary.

-I also visited the Tri-Cities area, which is home to a great range of wineries, as well as the famous Red Mountain and the beautiful Yakima Valley.
+I also visited the Tri-Cities area, which is home to a great range of wineries, the famous Red Mountain and the beautiful Yakima Valley.

 I spent two nights in Woodinville, one night in Yakima, two nights in the Tri-Cities and one night in Walla Walla.
 This six-night trip allowed me to visit a wide range of wineries and really get to know the Washington wine world.
 I would highly recommend a similar itinerary.

-Seattle has a mix of urban wineries that source their fruit from around Washington, as well as tasting rooms for some of Washington’s best-known wineries.
+Seattle has a mix of urban wineries that source their fruit from around Washington and tasting rooms for some of Washington’s best-known wineries.
 SODO Urbanworks is the perfect place to go if you are in Seattle and want to taste some Washington wine but are short on time.
-It is home to ten different winery tasting rooms as well as San Juan Seltzer and Nine Pies Pizza.
+It is home to ten different winery tasting rooms, San Juan Seltzer, and Nine Pies Pizza.
 It is located near the stadium.

 Head to funky Georgetown and check out one of the first champions of Washington wine at House of Smith Jet City (more about them later in this article).
 Or visit some of the urban wineries such as Welcome Road Winery or Pine Lake Cellars.